How to Register a Car in MissouriHow to Register a Car in Missouri

-Our team at St. Charles Nissan knows exactly how to register a car in Missouri, and we're here to share our knowledge with all the drivers of St. Charles, St. Louis, O'Fallon, and Saint Peters!
+Our team at St. Charles Nissan knows precisely how to register a car in Missouri, and we're here to share our knowledge with all the drivers of St. Charles, St. Louis, O'Fallon, and Saint Peters!

 Missouri Motor Vehicle Registration FAQs

-Can You Drive a Car Without a License Plate If You Just Bought it in Missouri? +
+Can You Drive a Car Without a License Plate If You Just Bought It in Missouri?

 Under Missouri law, most motor vehicles must have two license plates displayed, one in the front and one in the rear.

-How Do You get a Temporary License Plate in MO? +
+How Do You Get a Temporary License Plate in MO?

 In Missouri, most reputable car dealers can help you secure a temporary license plate on the spot.
 All you'll need to do is:

-• Pay $5 permit fee.
+• Pay $5 permit fee

-• Pay $6 processing fee.
+• Pay $6 processing fee

-How Long Do I Have to Register my Car in Missouri? +
+How Long Do I Have to Register My Car in Missouri?

-How Much Will It Cost to Register My Car in Missouri? +
+How Much Will It Cost to Register My Car in Missouri?

 The cost of motor vehicle registration in Missouri depends on your vehicle's taxable horsepower.
 That number is recorded on your title or the Application for Missouri Title and Registration.
 The most common passenger vehicles fall between 15 and 48 taxable horsepower.